ashbeats/expand-paths/readme.md

-# Quick way to get paths to %USERPROFILE%, %APPDATA%
+# Quick way to get paths to windows folders

 ## Usage